Ben-Jarvis/TEMP-crazy-tutorials-2024/docs/exercise_2/exercise_2_description.rst

 - GPS: Global X,Y,Z position
 - Accelerometer: Global X,Y,Z accelerations (are already transformed from body frame for you in this exercise)

-Each of the sensors in the simulation and the PID controller furthermore run at the individual update intervals:
+Each of the sensors in the simulation and the PID controller furthermore run at the following individual update intervals:

 - GPS: 24 milliseconds
 - Accelerometer: 16 milliseconds